Hello, my name is

 - Design: Figma

-- Frontend: ASP.NET Razor Pages
+- Frontend: ASP.NET Blazor, CSS, JS

 - Deployment: Microsoft Azure